 What is a performance improvement plan?

-By outlining specific goals and expectations, a PIP creates an opportunity for employees to improve while demonstrating your commitment to their development.
+A PIP typically outlines goals and expectations, describing how performance requirements are communicated within an organisation.
 However, if the plan’s objectives aren’t met, further steps may be necessary to address the situation.

 When to use a performance improvement plan?

 - Is the performance problem ongoing?
 A PIP is designed for addressing recurring or chronic issues, not isolated mistakes.
-For one-off incidents, a direct conversation is usually sufficient to address the concern and offer an opportunity for improvement.
+For isolated incidents, many organisations address concerns through direct feedback rather than using a PIP.
 However, if the same issues persist over time, a PIP may be necessary to provide clear, actionable guidance.

 What should I include in the performance improvement plan?

-- A description of the performance issue: Detail the specific performance problems, using examples where possible to ensure the employee understands exactly what behaviour or outcomes need improvement and eliminate any ambiguity.
+- A description of the performance issue: This section typically outlines the specific performance concerns, using examples where possible to clarify which behaviours or outcomes are being referenced.

 - A statement of performance expectations: Clearly explain what the employee is expected to achieve and how their performance will be measured to meet the required standards.

-- A timeline and end date: Set a clear timeline for the PIP, specifying key milestones and an end date by which the performance issues must be resolved.
+- A timeline and end date: PIPs commonly include a timeline with key milestones and an end date.
 Regular check-ins during this period can help track progress and address any roadblocks.

 Related: What is speak-up culture in the workplace?